What is Work-Based Learning?

 -

-To help the students understand and appreciate their academic coursework through direct application in a work setting.
+To help students understand and appreciate their academic coursework through direct application in a work setting.

 -